ivanreshetar/django-api/README.md

 # django-api

-Recepies API built with Python and Django
+Recipes API built with Python and Django

 ## Docker